Kit Coleman: Covering the Spanish–American War in Cuba

 During the Spanish–American War of 1898, Kathleen Blake volunteered to go to Cuba to cover the battle activity at the front.
-The Toronto Mail sent her to Cuba, exploiting the opportunity to garner sensationalist publicity.
+The Toronto Daily Mail sent her to Cuba, exploiting the opportunity to garner sensationalist publicity.
 However, she was told by her supervisors to write features and "guff," as she called it, not the news from the front, apparently believing that this would not be appropriate for a woman.
-She received her war correspondent accreditation from the United States government, thus becoming the first accredited woman war correspondent in the world.
+She received her war correspondent accreditation from the United States government, becoming North America's first fully accredited woman war correspondent.

 She was authorized to accompany American troops, but was vehemently opposed by other correspondents and the military authorities, who nearly succeeded in keeping her stranded in Florida.
 Blake persevered and arrived in Cuba in July 1898, just before the end of the war.
 Her accounts of the aftermath of the war and of its human casualties were the peak of her journalism career and made her famous.
 On her way back to Canada, Kathleen stopped in Washington where she addressed the International Press Union of Women Journalists.

 Later career

 Upon her return from Cuba, Watkins married Theobald Coleman and moved to Copper Cliff, Ontario, where her husband was company doctor for the Canadian Copper Company.
 In 1901 the Colemans moved to Hamilton, Ontario.

 In 1904, in order to fight discrimination against women in the journalism profession, she helped establish the Canadian Women's Press Club, and was named its first President.
 Notwithstanding her own pioneering work as a journalist in an overwhelmingly male profession, as well as her activist writing on many women's rights topics, Coleman did not publicly endorse feminism and women's suffrage until 1910.
 Many other woman journalists, including her Mail and Empire colleague Katherine Hale (Amelia Beers Warnock), viewed Coleman as a pioneer and a role model, and the suffragists among them hoped that she would become an activist for the women's suffrage cause.
 Coleman's political ambivalence came partly because of the editorial position of the Toronto Mail and Mail and Empire; both newspapers were adamantly opposed to it.
-Coleman also felt unsure about the extent to which women – and "objective" journalists – should become involved in politics.
+She also felt unsure about the extent to which women – and "objective" journalists – should entangle themselves in political and social issues.

 Coleman was also a poet and published books of poetry.